wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 1.6.1 =
+* Fixed IE display issues for elegant and shadowed themes.
+ * Should now correctly grab path to images for IE 6/7/8
+* Re-added additional simple styles blue, green, grey, purple, red, teal, yellow in addition to balck and white
+  * Fixed prev/next buttons in simple styles to only display when cursor hovers over left or right of image.

 = 1.6 =
 * Added the much requested feature for Lightbox Plus to work with WordPress' built in gallery
  * Added checkbox to select whether to use with WP built in gallery.